 In 1948, Wally went to Europe with his friend Neil Vanderbilt to tour the war-ravaged land.
 Neil’s goal was to film postwar Europe for lecture tours, but Wally’s was all for Airstream.
 They traveled the continent in an Airstream trailer, and Wally wanted to road test the trailer to find weaknesses that needed fixing, as well as improvements that could be made.
 This may not have been the plan at the time, but the trip would end up as a precursor to the Airstream caravans that would follow in later years.
 Two friends on the road together – how fun!

 By 1952, Airstream had outgrown its Los Angeles plant and desperately needed to expand.
 Rather than staying on the West Coast, Wally traveled east to scout locations across the Midwest.
 He spent a summer looking in Indiana, Illinois, and Ohio before finding a factory for sale in Jackson Center, Ohio.
 With Neil Vanderbilt on the board and Airstream’s obvious success, funding was easy to find, and soon Wally had his ideal second location locked down.
-And it turned out to be a great choice – more than fifty years later, Airstream is still making trailers in Jackson Center.
+And it turned out to be a great choice – more than sixty-five years later, Airstream is still making trailers in Jackson Center.

 In 1951, Wally Byam decided to travel with a group of friends from Texas to Nicaragua.
 When a magazine picked up the story, he invited others to join in the Los Angeles Times.
 He expected about 35 trailers to show up; he got 63.
 The first caravan wasn’t the smooth ride today’s Airstreamers are used to – bad roads and bad weather led to equipment failures, and many caravanners dropped out early.
 Only 14 completed the trip, and Wally said he’d never do it again.
 Luckily for all of us, that vow lasted only a year!